 This is one of my most used tools.
 It almost always seems to be in my hand while working.

 The white version is very flexible at the tip, making it ideal for delicate tasks, lifting fragile materials, pigment consolidation, and pressure sensitive tape removal.
 The super thin, translucent tip bends to almost 90 degrees, allowing precise control of downward pressure while sliding under the tape carrier.
+It is also perfect for gently releasing tissue repairs from remay or hollytex.

 The black version of Delrin is stiffer than the white, and the tip of this tool is thicker and stronger.
 It is useful for lifting, inserting adhesive, smoothing repairs, general smooshing, scoring, folding, marking, holding repairs in place, rebacking, etc… .
 Other uses.